bramses/bramses-highly-opinionated-vault-2023/README.md

 The *PARA framework* is a structure that usues cross app folders with the same names (**P**rojects, **A**reas, **R**esources, **A**rchives) as buckets to capture different projects.
 The main value to this vault is the `Project` and `Archive` folders.
 These two folders alone do a ton of work and allow resources to "live" inside their parent project folder.
 This makes organization **much** easier, as well as the retrieval of resources used to create old projects.

 If you look in the PARA directory (`/_PARA`), you'll notice a distinct lack of and Areas and Resources folder.
-That is because in **Bramses' Highly Opinionated Vault 2023** (BHOV-2023), I've offloaded a lot of the value those folders provide to other tools and techniques that will be discussed later.
+That is because in BHOV-2023, I've offloaded a lot of the value those folders provide to other tools and techniques that will be discussed later.
 If you have well defined areas in your life and prefer to keep non-project related resources in a centralized place, feel free to recreate the folders!

 Scripts:
 - `quick-add-create-project-folder.js`